dannydavidson/teamtools/README.md

 teamtools
 =========

-Dropin for prototyping shared UIs
+A drop-in toolkit for prototyping shared UIs in Meteor